New York Indian Community Guide

 Located on Lexington Ave in the Murray Hill section of Manhattan, Dhaba's sole claim to fame is that it marks a new low even by the lowly standards of Manhattan Indian restaurants.

 After an unendurably bad meal at Dhaba, we strongly recommend that if you love fine Indian dining and if passion for Indian food runs through your veins, run from this dumpster.
-As Kollywood comedian Vivek does in some of his movies, scream escape and run for your life.
+As Kollywood comedian Vivek does in some of his movies, scream 'escape' and run for your life.

 Shiva, you told us you were the second villain in Halla Bol but at Dhaba you are definitely the first villain for your ignominous failure to uphold the most basic standards of food and service.